m-deon/DD2LHC/README.md

 To run locally:
 ```
-source activate dd2lhc #if startig in new shel
+source activate dd2lhc #if in new session
 python app.py
 ```